MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/empty-watch-expression.md

 # Empty watch expression

-The  **Add Watch** dialog box requires entry of an[expression](../../Glossary/vbe-glossary.md#expression).
+The  **Add Watch** dialog box requires entry of an [expression](../../Glossary/vbe-glossary.md#expression).
 This error has the following cause and solution: